I5UCC/VRCTextboxSTT/README.md

   - [KillFrenzyAvatarText (KAT)](https://github.com/killfrenzy96/KillFrenzyAvatarText) that needs to be integrated to an avatar.
     - You can use [Frosty704's Billboard](https://github.com/Frosty704/Billboard) to add a speech bubble to your avatar.
     - Support for up to 80 emotes!
-  - OBS over Browser Source!
     - Automatic Detection of KAT on an avatar.
 It will use KAT if available, otherwise fall back to VRChat Textbox.
+  - OBS over Browser Source!
+  - Websockets
 - ***SteamVR Overlay*** for seeing your transcription without having to look at your own textbox in-game.
 - ***Fast and Efficient***.
 VRCTextboxSTT uses [ctranslate2](https://github.com/OpenNMT/CTranslate2) as the runtime for transcription and translation, which makes it incredibly efficient and fast.
 - ***Uses Steam Input***, press to transcribe, hold to clear/cancel (A/X by default).
 Also works on desktop with the "F1" Key by default.